How To Prepare For a Musical Theater Audition

 - The worst thing you can do is to arrive late for an audition.
 Be at least 30 minutes early before your scheduled time, especially if it is an open audition

-- Be sure to bring your resume.
+- Bring your resume.
 If it is needed it must be only 1 page with your most recent head shot attached.
-Also, bring your music (not a music book).
+Also bring a copy of your music (not the entire music book).
 Make copies of your music and tape the pages accordion style to give to your pianist

 Broadway Tony Award Winner